Dealing with Pancaking Issues with My New Ileostomy

 Julie,

-The observation I would like to make on here is this ......
+The observation I would like to make on here is this...

 IMHO and experience over 46 years and counting, I find that a single drainable appliance is best - because it is the lightest possible 'drag' against both the stoma and the abdominal skin overall.

-Upon occassions where I have have needed to manage uneven skin - or when there were complications, historically, with retraction and stuff, I have found a specific application of 'stoma paste' - used as a filler in the specific 'dimple' or crevice area in question has proved efficacious [and very very practical and bespoke to the problem].
+Upon occasions where I have needed to manage uneven skin - or when there were complications, historically, with retraction and stuff, I have found a specific application of 'stoma paste' - used as a filler in the specific 'dimple' or crevice area in question has proved efficacious [and very very practical and bespoke to the problem].

-The limitations with barrier rings - whilst they may be cut to a specific shape - they are ALL of an overall regular thickness over their entire circumference - irrespective of whether concave or convex or flat - and irrespective of the brand that may suit a patient's allergies [or not] skin wise.
+The limitations with barrier rings - whilst they may be cut to a specific shape - they are ALL of an overall regular thickness over their entire circumference - irrespective of whether concave or convex or flat - and irrespective of the brand that may suit a patient's allergies [or not] skin-wise.

-The point I am sharing is the fact that one can be VERY SPECIFIC as to how much and where one applies a little paste as the 'filler' ......... and I iterate - from my own perspective over time - [the two part system may be fine for immediate post surgery] I have found the minimal drag of the lightest possible weight of wafer / bag has been my own saving grace.
+The point I am sharing is the fact that one can be VERY SPECIFIC as to how much and where one applies a little paste as the 'filler'... and I iterate - from my own perspective over time - [the two-part system may be fine for immediate post-surgery] I have found the minimal drag of the lightest possible weight of wafer/bag has been my own saving grace.

 BW